RockefellerArchiveCenter/fluxx_exporter/README.md

 3. Save this grant request table documentation webpage as an HTML file on your computer.
 4. Repeat this process for all Fluxx tables that contain data you would like to export, saving each HTML documentation file for use by Fluxx Exporter.

+Note: You can explore the existing tables and their associated fields in `{fluxx-instance-base-url}/api/rest/v2/doc` to determine what data and fields you want to be able to export from Fluxx.

 #### Step 2: Upload Fluxx Table API Documentation Pages
-Fluxx Exporter requires access to your backend table API documentation to complete exports.
+Fluxx Exporter requires information from your backend table API documentation to complete exports.
 Follow these steps to import the HTML files you just downloaded from Fluxx.

 ##### Option A: Use the Fluxx Exporter Interface (Preferred Method)
 1. In Fluxx Exporter, navigate to the [Import page](http://localhost:8000/import/)